 Travel to Sewanee

 Interstate Highway 24 passes through Monteagle, about five miles northeast of Sewanee.
 After exiting on Exit 134, turn left onto Highway 41A away from Monteagle toward Sewanee.
-Approximate highway mileage to Sewanee from:
+Sewanee is convenient to these metropolitan areas:

 - Chattanooga: 60 miles